Law Office of Cecelia Soboleski,

 2) Anyone else who does not want a Divorce, but does want to divide the assets and debts as well as establish a custody and visitation order for the children.

-Often a Legal Separation action is amended into a Dissolution, but it is not required.
+Often a Legal Separation action is later amended as a Dissolution, but this is not required.